 Detection Rules define conditional logic that is applied to all ingested logs and cloud configurations.
 When at least one case defined in a rule that is matched over a given period of time, Datadog generates a Security Signal.

-The Security Configuration Rules page lets you search all Detection Rules.
-Quickly enable, disable, edit, delete, clone, or view signals generated by any of these rules.
-To create a new security or compliance monitoring rule, click on the New Rule button in the top right corner of the page.
+The Detection Rules page lets you search all detection rules by rule type.
+Quickly enable, disable, edit, delete, and clone rules.
+To create a custom detection rule, click on the New Rule button in the top right corner of the page.

 The free text search filters Detection Rules by text in the rule name or query.
 Query results update in real-time when the query is edited—there is no “Search” button to click.

 Use facets in the left panel to scope a search query by value.
-For example, if you have several rule sources and need to troubleshoot on rules provided by one source, hover over a source value in the panel, such as
+For example, if you have several rule types, such as

 Columns can be added or removed with the options menu.

 Enable or disable a rule using the toggle switch to the right of the rule.

 Rule and generated signal options